 My ability to advocate and collaborate gets results:

-Since the beginning of my first term, Kitsap PUD has gone from having built 200 miles of broadband fiber to now having over 600 miles and counting!
+Since the beginning of my first term, Kitsap PUD has gone from having built 200 miles of broadband fiber to now having nearly 800 miles and counting!
 Roughly 1350 residences have now been connected with more connection orders in process.

 Whether responding to your concerns, attending meetings, or testifying at the State Capitol, I will do whatever is necessary to ensure that Kitsap PUD customers have safe, affordable, and reliable utility services.

 I support and continue to encourage Kitsap PUD’s disaster preparedness efforts.
 Having a disaster plan, running disaster drills, and readying mobile/back up generators are key to providing continual service when hit by a natural disaster.